matsfranco/salesforce-jwt-bearer/README.md

 # salesforce-jwt-bearer
-A simple implementation of a OAuth 2.0 JWT Bearer Token Flow for Salesforce This code is based on Justin Johnson (booleangate) tutorial.
+A simple implementation of a OAuth 2.0 JWT Bearer Token Flow for Salesforce This code is based on Justin Johnson (booleangate) tutorial available at https://gist.github.com/booleangate/30d345ecf0617db0ea19c54c7a44d06f

 ## Requirements